'Lies My Teacher Told Me,' And How American History Can Be Used As A Weapon

 Exactly.

 And then the other part about it is the enormous textbooks.
-I mean, you talk about the way that they present history as being settled intellectually too.
+I mean, you talk about the way that they present history as being settled intellectually, too.

 It's so boring!
 If you think about it, the very first thing that happened in terms of American history is people came to the land that we now know as the United States.
 Now how did they get here?